Aaron Ashby: Career

 On July 23, 2022, the Brewers and Ashby agreed on a five-year contract extension that will keep him under contract through the 2027 season, with club options for 2028 and 2029.
-He made 27 appearances (19 starts) for Milwaukee in 2022, registering a 2–10 record and 4.44 ERA with 126 strikeouts over 107 1/3 innings pitched.
+He made 27 appearances (19 starts) for Milwaukee in 2022, registering a 2–10 record with one save and a 4.44 ERA with 126 strikeouts over 107 1/3 innings pitched in which he had 7 wild pitches (9th in the league).

 On February 16, 2023, it was announced that Ashby would miss "a couple of months" with left shoulder inflammation.
 On April 5, manager Craig Counsell announced that Ashby would require arthroscopic surgery on his left shoulder, and would likely miss the entire 2023 season.
+In 2023, pitching for the Nashville Sounds, Biloxi Shuckers, and Wisconsin Timber Rattlers, he was 0-3 with a 15.43 ERA in 7 games.

-The Brewers optioned Ashby to Triple–A Nashville to begin the 2024 season.
-He was called back up to the Brewers in August and pitched well in a bullpen role.
+The Brewers optioned Ashby to Triple–A Nashville to begin the 2024 season, where he was 4-7 with an 8.04 ERA (the lowest ERA in the International League) in 25 games, as in 84 innings with 17 wild pitches (leading the league) as he gave up 95 hits and 73 walks (third-most in the league, with a league-leading 7.8 walks/9 innings), while striking out 92 batters, with a WHIP of 2.00 (the highest in the league).
+He was called back up to the Brewers in August and pitched well in a bullpen role, as he was 1-2 with a 2.86 ERA in 14 games in which he pitched 28.1 innings, striking out 33 batters.

 Going into the 2025 season's spring training, Ashby was in contention for a spot in the Brewers' starting rotation.
 However, he suffered a strained oblique that would prevent him from throwing for approximately two weeks.

-In a breakout 2025 campaign, Ashby had among the most innings pitched out of the Brewers bullpen (66.2) with a 2.16 ERA — accumulating 1.1 Wins Above Replacement according to Fangraphs, among the top 40 relievers in the MLB that season — as he helped his team finish with the best record in baseball.
+In a breakout 2025 campaign, Ashby in 43 games had among the most innings pitched out of the Brewers bullpen (66.2) with a 2.16 ERA — accumulating 1.1 Wins Above Replacement according to Fangraphs, among the top 40 relievers in the MLB that season — as he helped his team finish with the best record in baseball.

 Personal life

 Aaron is the nephew of former MLB pitcher Andy Ashby.
 He is married to Avery Ashby.
+They have one son together.
+Ashby is a Christian.